gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).

+# 9-26-20 Exposure and ISO tests
+-fp says use capture for preview...but it looks like it doesn't work.
+Driver just bails.

+Iso's checked:  50, 25, 10!!!
+Wow!
+So time to try the moon with that 50!!!

+Top range ISOs:   it seems to allow 1600 and 3200, but I don't see a pic difference from the 800...so I wonder if the 50 iso is actually doing anything...next test...50 to 100, yes.
+10 to 50...maybe, maybe not...but that's a super low iso.
+Just keep 50 as my floor.

+Okay, now long exposures.  takes a LONG time for preview screen to come up....maybe do these "no preview" (-n) All seem to work!!!
+I had to close down my aperature to get it so I didn't get all white, but I see the difference between 1s 5s and 20s!!!!
+Note the image save time is significant...was more than a minute for the 20s exposure.
+But, I think I'm ready to try some night stuff!!!!

 # 9-24-20 First try with the reducer
 ## Quick EQ note
 Okay, I need to prototype the equitoral platform.
 Probably gonna make a new file to track my thoughts on that...but here's a good starting link: